intelsdi-x/snap-plugin-collector-exec/README.md

 * [golang 1.5+](https://golang.org/dl/) - needed only for building

 ### Operating systems
-All OSs currently supported by snap:
+All OSs currently supported by Snap:
 * Linux/amd64

 ### Installation

 #### Download exec plugin binary:

-You can get the pre-built binaries for your OS and architecture at snap's [Github Releases](https://github.com/intelsdi-x/snap/releases) page.
+You can get the pre-built binaries for your OS and architecture at Snap's [Github Releases](https://github.com/intelsdi-x/snap/releases) page.

 #### To build the plugin binary: